khaleghsalehi/COBFU/Readme.txt

 =====
 Warning: COBFU for C/C++ is not completed yet, dont use it in your real projects or any operational environment, NOW!
-This project started afew days ago (21 May 2014), so there is challenges and we hope resolve issues as soon. if you have any concern to resolve or help me please contact me via khaleghsalehi@gmail.com The main idea for COBFU listed below:
+This project started afew days ago (21 May 2014), so there is challenges and we hope resolve issues as soon. if you have any concern to resolve or help us;  please contact us via khaleghsalehi@gmail.com The main idea for COBFU listed below:
 1. Layout obfuscation
 2. Data type obfuscation